Tenavi/benchmark_ocp/README.md

 ## Test

+From the root directory, run

-Run `pytest tests -s -v` from the root directory.
+    pytest tests -s -v

 ---